Home

 Humans are far more than animals.
 We can and do control our mammalian urges.

-This point isn't widely understood, much less believed, yet it's part of the secular humanist territory.
+This point isn't widely understood, much less believed, yet it's basic secular humanist territory.
 We do indeed have awkward brains, and yet, our entire selves can learn to deal with this reality in the best way, and even work to directly improve those brains.

 2. Darwin